A universal characterization of higher algebraic K-theory: Morita theory

 \section{Morita theory}

 There is a close connection between stable $\i$-categories and spectral categories.
-On the one hand, for every pair of objects in a stable $\i$-category we can extract a mapping spectrum.
+On the one hand, for every pair of objects in a stable $\i$-category we can extract a mapping spectrum, as we discussed in definition~\ref{defn:mappingspectrum}.
 On the other hand, given a category $\aA$ enriched in spectra, the category of (right) $\aA$-modules has a standard projective model structure and the associated $\i$-category is stable.

 The purpose of this section is to provide a precise account of the relationship between small spectral categories and small stable $\i$-categories.
-The moral of this section is that the homotopy theory of small spectral categories localized at the Morita equivalences is the same as the homotopy theory of small stable idempotent-complete $\i$-categories.
-Specifically, we prove theorem~\ref{thm:models}.
-The proof of the theorem establishes an $\i$-categorical version of the Morita theory of \cite{SS}; that is, small stable idempotent-complete $\i$-categories are categories of modules, and the $\i$-category of exact functors between two such is a stable subcategory of the category of bimodules.
+The moral of the story is that the homotopy theory of small spectral categories, localized at the Morita equivalences, is the same as the homotopy theory of small stable idempotent-complete $\i$-categories.
+Specifically, we prove theorem~\ref{thm:models} from the introduction, which can be thought of as a generalization of the Morita theory of \cite{SS}; that is, small stable idempotent-complete $\i$-categories are $\i$-categories of modules, and the $\i$-category of exact functors between two such is a stable subcategory of the $\i$-category of bimodules.

 Establishing this correspondence serves several purposes for us.
 For one thing, having models of $\stabcat$ and $\idemstabcat$ as accessible localizations of an $\i$-category which arises as the nerve of a model category provides technical control on $\stabcat$ and $\idemstabcat$; we use this to show that $\stabcat$ and $\idemstabcat$ are compactly generated in corollary~\ref{cor:cgen}.
 For another, it permits us to rectify diagrams of small stable $\i$-categories to strict diagrams in $\Spcat$.
 We exploit this to pass to rigid models for the purposes of using Waldhausen's $K$-theory machinery in Section~\ref{sec:kthy}.